JAMelendezD/NH_order/README.md

-# NH Generalized order parameter
+# NH Generalized Order Parameter

 Calculates the generalized order parameter using the autocorrelation function of the NH vectors (requires well-fitted trajectory) or using the iRED procedure applied to the NH vectors.